 How mature are French companies in this area?

 According to AFNOR, France has 57,700 ISO 9001-certified sites, out of a total of 4.5 million registered companies.
 Does this mean that quality management system certification is not attractive to company management?
-We have to admit that the vast majority of certified companies are solely to meet customer demand and not to install a QMS dedicated to its own performance.
+It has to be said that the vast majority of companies that are certified are solely to meet customer demand and not to install a QMS dedicated to its own performance.

 The use of ISO 9001 certification as a commercial showcase is leading the company to structure a minimum quality approach to retain the certificate.
 As a result, two quality management systems may have to coexist within the company, one dedicated to the certification body, the other intended for the company's internal efficiency.
 What are the consequences of this?
 A proliferation of potentially contradictory constraints, cumbersome processes and a lack of understanding on the part of employees.